pausan/syncdbdocs/README.md

 Field order and table order will be preserved if you decide to reuse an existing text or markdown file.
 New columns, tables and schemas from the database will be appended in alphabetical order.
-Items that no longer exist will be removed.
+Items that no longer exist will be marked as deleted.

 It is encouraged that you run this command automatically from your build after migrating database schema and commit the resulting file.